How I Built an AI Fitness Company From a Hospital Graveyard Shift

 AI Coaching vs Traditional Trainers: What the Data Actually Says

-Adherence data, the Stanford 12-week trial, and why the math on one human coach holding 200 clients in their head was always going to break.
+Adherence below 50% in six months.
+Stanford's 26% AI cohort.
+Why one human coach holding 200 clients was always going to break.

 Join our free fitness community — get coaching tips, share wins, and stay accountable.